 The warm spring waters that first enticed Washington, which remain a balmy temperature in the low 70s year round, are a large draw for tourists today.
 Easily accessed by Berkeley Springs State Park in the heart of town, the historic Old Roman Bath House and the Main Bath House utilize the spring waters for soothing and rejuvenating spa experiences.

 The arts scene of Berkeley Springs enriches the town’s charm, with a diverse array of galleries, events, and performances.
 Local art can be admired at the Ice House, operated by the Morgan Arts Council, which includes art galleries, theatre performances, and concerts.
 The town is peppered with smaller galleries that display art ranging from quilts to sculpture and glass.
 Film fans will enjoy the Star Theatre, which shows select films in a vintage and picturesque setting that dates back to the 1920s.

-No visit to Berkeley Springs is complete without taking in the breathtaking views that encompass the town and enjoying outdoor activities.
-Abundant opportunities for hiking or biking, as well as quaint lodging options, are available at Cacapon State Park, which offers stunning views of the surrounding mountain areas.
+There are abundant opportunities for hiking or biking, as well as quaint lodging options, at Cacapon State Park, which offers stunning views of the surrounding mountain areas.
 Each fall, the area hosts a Birding Festival, where bird watchers can enjoy the diverse migrating birds overhead as well as informational workshops by experts.

 Berkley Springs and the surrounding region offers countless unique experiences that are sure to entertain the entire family.
 History, scenery, adventure—the panhandle of West Virginia boasts destinations that the kids will enjoy, and the parents will never forget.